weebcyberpunk/blin/README.md

 ## Usage

 The basic use is: `$ blin <num>`.
-This will receive input from _stdin_ and print to _stdout_, breaking the lines in the last blank character before the newline character.
+This will receive input from _stdin_ and print to _stdout_, breaking the lines in the last blank character before the character limit.

 You can specify files too: `$ blin <num> <input file> <output file>` will receive input from `input file` and print to `output file`.
 If one of the files specified is `-`, it defaults to _stdin_ or _stdout_.